 I’ve ordered these gorgeous and highly recommended pens to go with my new Leuchtturm 1917 bujo and can’t wait to at least get some colour coding going on.
 The Leuchtturm is regarded as one of the best bullet journals for its size and thick pages that withstand pen colouring etc. I can’t promise pretty headings and handwriting but at least I will be able to quickly glance and find stuff with colour coding. 🙂

 But wait until you’ve tried out bullet journaling and have fallen in love with it before you buy all the things.
-You definitely do not need all the things, I am just obsessed with making my bullet journal looking pretty too!
-And at the very least, I do think I need colour-coding to help me organise my life even more.
+You definitely do not need all the things, I am just obsessed with making my bullet journal look pretty too!
+And at the very least, I think I need colour-coding to help me organize my life even more.

 Use a good pen, please!
-Journaling helped me to realise that pen quality matters.
-Ink running because it’s gooped up isn’t cute, neither is page bleed-through.
+Journaling helped me to realize that pen quality matters.
+Ink running because it’s gooped up isn’t cute, and neither is page bleed-through.
 This is the bestseller on Amazon and a dream to write with.

 Final Thoughts on Getting the Most from Your Bullet Journal Journey